 musical Services - Winnipeg, MB, Canada

-Ed. note: We can't find "Quick Dip" either, Patricia, and Letter 24937 explains why it may not exist anymore.
+Ed. note: We don't find "Quick Dip" either, Patricia; Letter 24937 explains that it might not exist anymore.

 The usual tarnish on silver is the black sulfide.
 The cool thing about this is that you can instantly remove the tarnish from any silver item with commonly available household items, and I do mean fast!